jtwuuuuu/jtwuuuuu/README.md

 ## Hi there 👋
+I am currently a student of University of Michigan.
+I love badminton, riding and coding!
 <!--
 **jtwuuuuu/jtwuuuuu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.